kfiliosNovibet/Products.Novi.iOS.Currency/README.md

 # Currency Swift Package Manager for iOS

-This a Currency module for the iOS app
+This is a Currency module for the native iOS app

 ## Installation